Edit

 client_id={CLIENT_ID_FROM_AZURE_CLIENT_APP}&scope=https://api.powerplatform.com/.default&username={USER_EMAIL_ADDRESS}&password={PASSWORD}&grant_type=password

-The above example contains placeholders that you can retrieve from your client application in Microsoft Entra ID.
-You receive a response that can be used to make subsequent calls to Power Platform API.
+The preceding example contains placeholders that you can retrieve from your client application in Microsoft Entra ID.
+You receive a response that you can use to make subsequent calls to Power Platform API.

 {